Flamer (novel): Awards and honors

 Flamer won the Lambda Literary Award for Children's and Young Adult Literature in its 33rd edition, held in 2021.

 The book was also in The Horn Book Magazine's list of the best books of 2020, which states that it "winningly captures the joys of camp and young love while at the same time exploring the hopes and fears of the human heart."

 Controversy

 Flamer has been subject to widespread criticism by proponents of an unprecedented wave of book banning in the United States.
 PEN America reported that it had been banned in schools in at least six states during the 2021-2022 school year.
+In 2022, the American Library Association named it as the year's fourth most banned and challenged book in the United States due to inclusion of "LGBTQIA+ content" and "claims that it is sexually explicit."
+The following year, it was named the year's fifth-most banned and challenged book in the United States.

 Flamer was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
-374, “Sensitive Materials In Schools," many of which were considered to contain pornographic material according to the new law, which defines porn using the following criteria:
+374, "Sensitive Materials In Schools," many of which were considered to contain pornographic material according to the new law.